Special Characters in HTML – Tutorial

 - To add special characters in HTML, type an ampersand followed by a pound sign (&#) at the place within your HTML document where you want to add a special character

-- Type the number of the proper code for the character you want to add.
+- Type the number of the proper code for the character to add.

 - Type a semicolon (;) to finish.